 born in New York but grew up in Wheaton, Maryland.
 After completing his

 in musicology from the Université Jean Monnet Saint-Étienne.
-His master's
+Lewis'

-thesis, an analytical study written in French on the music of Christian Wolff,
+master's thesis, an analytical study written in French on the music of

 His work in musicology notwithstanding, Lewis' energies have always been